 By accessing a network-connected printer, the attacker can move laterally across the network to other unsecured devices.
 This can allow the perpetrator to cause more damage than if they were to just target the printer.
 If sensitive data is not found on the printer, by infiltrating the network the attacker might discover confidential information elsewhere and the printer simply serves as an access point.

 An attacker might target a printer to incorporate it into a botnet in order to carry out a DDoS attack, causing the printer to stop working.
+It is simple for an attacker to take advantage of printer vulnerabilities.

 Through an attack, a perpetrator can install malware on the printer to control it remotely or gain access to it.
 This can subsequently result in a data breach or further network infiltration.